unadlib/fronts/README.md

 # fronts

-A progressive  micro frontends framework for for building Web applications.
+A progressive micro frontends framework for building Web applications.